 For additional chapters to this story, please check out the news section of this website, and our Facebook page.
 We hope you will get involved with Growing to Give and help us write the next chapter of this story!

 *Growing to Give is an authorized DBA of the nonprofit Center for a Green Future, which is incorporated in Maine.

 Scatter Good Farm

 Scatter Good Farm is a small organic farm in Brunswick, Maine – a half-hour drive from Portland, Bath, and Lewiston/Auburn.
 MOFGA-certified since 2015, Scatter Good Farm strives to use climate-friendly growing methods, including the use of biointensive and permaculture practices, carbon-sequestering biochar as a soil amendment, and mostly electric-powered farm equipment.
 The farm consists of about 30 acres of woodland, 8 acres of hay fields, 1 acre for buildings and animals, and 1 acre for vegetable production.
 Growing to Give is the largest operation at Scatter Good Farm, but the farm also hosts farm-based vacations and group events, including retreats, workshops, yoga classes, and birthday parties.
-The farm’s friendly goats and miniature horse are enjoyed by both Growing to Give volunteers and farm guests, and their manure is invaluable to the farm’s organic compost operation.
+The farm’s friendly goats are enjoyed by both Growing to Give volunteers and farm guests, and their manure is invaluable to the farm’s organic compost operation.
 To learn more visit, Scatter Good Farm.